-In Figure 7, we show the counterfactual policy rate implied by the RAIT alongside the actual policy rate.
-The counterfactual rate is computed by first simulating the interest rate from the beliefs representation of the model using only the forward guidance shocks solving Equation (17), and then adding the observed federal funds rate to it.
-This approach is appropriate because the beliefs representation of the model is linear.
+In Figure 7, we show the counterfactual dynamics of the federal funds rate, core PCE inflation rate, and hours worked implied by the RAIT alongside the actual realizations.
+These counterfactual variables are computed by first simulating the interest rate, inflation, and hours from the beliefs representation of the model using only the forward guidance shocks, which solve the system of equations Equation (17), and then adding the observed federal funds rate, core PCE inflation rate, and hours worked (in logs) to the simulates series.
+This additive approach is appropriate because the beliefs representation of the model is linear.